fluxninja/aperture/docs/content/concepts/flow-control/components/concurrency-limiter.md

 :::info

-It is recommended to configure the timeouts to be in the same order of magnitude as the normal latency of the workload requests.
+It's recommended to configure the timeouts to be in the same order of magnitude as the normal latency of the workload requests.
 This helps prevent retry storms during overload scenarios.